h3rv3d0m/GoTouch5/README.md

 ## Whats different between this and GoPlus ?

 The 2 OSC templates has been updated with :
-- Full liste of Go:keys 3 / 5 tones
+- Full liste of Go:keys 3 / 5 tones [full list](GO5-sounds.md)
-- Channel adaptation (GoKeys 3 and 5 listen on channel 4, not 1 like the first Go:Keys.
+- Channel adaptation (GoKeys 3 and 5 listen on channel 4, not 1 like the first Go:Keys)

--
 ## What's next ?

 - Add a Favorite section on the TouchOSC view